 The original deeds for 300-302-304 Berkeley provided a five foot wide easement at the western edge of the lots, running from the northwest corner of 300 Berkeley through the rear yards of 302 and 304 Berkeley to provide for access to the alley.

-On June 9, 1868, 302 Berkeley was purchased from George Wheatland, Jr., by Sarah Anne (Boott) Jackson, the wife of real estate dealer Francis Henry Jackson.
-Their son, James Jackson, lived with them; he was a partner in his father’s firm.
+On June 9, 1868, 302 Berkeley was purchased from George Wheatland, Jr., by Sarah Ann (Boott) Jackson, the wife of real estate dealer Francis Henry Jackson.
 They previously had lived at 14 Marlborough.

 Francis Jackson died in July of 1873, and Sarah Jackson continued to live at 302 Berkeley.

 By 1874, she had been joined by her son-in-law and daughter, Henry Winsor, Jr., and Elizabeth (Jackson) Winsor.
 They previously lived at 62 Bowdoin.
 Henry Winsor was a real estate broker.

 James Jackson also continued to live at 302 Beacon.
 After his father’s death, he had became a stockbroker with the investment banking firm Lee, Higginson & Co.
 He married in the mid-1870s to Rebecca Nelson Borland and, after their marriage, they lived at 302 Berkeley until about 1881, when they moved to 8 Fairfield.